alexellis/civo-gitops-cli-blogpost/README.md

 ### How can we use GitOps with Civo's new CLI?

-The Civo team recently released a new CLI which has been completely re-written in Ruby.
-It can be used to manage your infrastructure on the platform including:
+The Civo team recently released a new CLI which has been completely re-written in Ruby as part of a move away from Go.
+You can find out more about [why the team made this decision](https://www.civo.com/blog/everything-changes-but-kinda-not).
+If you've used the [legacy Go CLI](https://github.com/civo/cli-legacy), it's still available but won't be maintained going forward.

+The CLI can be used to manage your infrastructure on the platform including:

 * VM instances
 * Firewalls